 Drinking-water treatment plants use various methods to remove microbial contamination, including filtration, disinfection by chlorination or ozonation, and reverse osmosis.
 In the supply chain, water may be re-filtered to eliminate contaminants originating from pipes in the water-distribution system.
-In-house treatment may be done using micro-filters, active carbon and Ultra Violet (UV) light sanitation.
 In spite of all these efforts, contamination of drinking water still occurs (Adam et al., 2017).
-In these cases, the local authorities would often redirect water distribution for disinfection of until the contamination naturally subside (Israeli Ministry of Health 2013, 2016, 2017; Ashbolt, 2015).
+In cases where contamination is detected, the local authorities would often redirect water distribution for disinfection of until the contamination naturally subside (Israeli Ministry of Health 2013, 2016, 2017; Ashbolt, 2015).
+It is critical, therefore, to detect contaminations as early as possible to prevent waterborne contaminations reaching consumers.

 Due to the risk of water contamination, constant monitoring of the microbial quality of water is required.
 Timely identification and treatment of contaminations can prevent pathogens from reaching consumers, improving public health and reducing costs.
 To control microbial contamination, the water industry uses various methods, such as turbidity measurement and culture-based techniques to detect coliforms, fecal coliforms and fecal streptococci.
 These tests are performed throughout the water treatment process and at various control points along the water supply network.
 The main drawback of the current methods is that they are time-consuming and may not prevent contamination from reaching consumers.
 Furthermore, the standard methods provide data regarding indicators microorganisms, such as coliforms, and are not specific to pathogens, such as Legionella and Campylobacter.
 Another microbial method is the heterotrophic plate count (HPC), which quantifies the general microbial load of heterotrophic bacteria regardless of their source (Edberg et al., 2000; Rompré et al., 2002).

 Common laboratory methods for the detection of bacteria, generally include culturing samples in selective media, under optimal conditions, followed by colony counts (Edberg et al., 2000).
 Colony counts are an indication of the number of viable bacteria that is measured by the normalized amount of bacterial colonies on an agar plate.
 This number is usually expressed as colony-forming-units per ml (CFU/ml) of water.
 The limitation of these methods is that the formation of colonies requires between 12 hours to a week.
-Turbidity measurements of water samples can be done directly without culturing but they allow rough estimates, efficient only in exceptional cases where the microbial load is as high as 106 CFU/ml or more.
-Such limitations of typical methods of detecting microbial contamination in water cause a threat to public health and are a challenge in the food and water industries (Hennekinne et al., 2012; Leclerc et al., 2002).
+Turbidity measurements can detect microbial load as high as 106 CFU/ml or more, but cannot distinguish between microorganisms and suspended matter in general.
 Moreover, current methods require a large team of trained personnel and resource consuming (i.e., requiring growth media, petri dishes etc.) which makes testing expensive (Allen et al., 2004; Rompré et al., 2002).
 Not only that, but testing is only done on small sample sizes of between 0.1-1 liter out of the actual water volume that pass continuously through the water supply system.
 The microbial tests are carried out periodically, such that the majority of water is not tested.
 Since water contamination is unpredictable and sporadic (Cabral, 2010; Frolich et al., 2017), it may be missed and, therefore, undermine public health.
 Although all these limitations of the current microbial testing of drinking water are well known, presently no sensitive and affordable alternative exists for controlling high quality drinking water (Rompré et al., 2002; Willemse-Erix et al., 2009, Monzó et al., 2015).